 The islands have plenty of opportunity for shopping the local wares.
 Local gift shops and open-air markets offer a variety of hand-crafted local souvenirs like wooden carvings, local musical instruments and jewelry.
 The Punanga Nui Cultural Market is an open-air market in the village of Avarua on the north shore of Rarotonga where it’s easy to find a wide variety of local handicrafts in one place.
 Popular clothing items include Rito hats, hand-woven from young palm fronds, and pareu, sarongs dyed in beautiful colors and designs.
 Tivaevae quilts are another local handicraft.
 Local women handcraft these beautiful creations that are more of an art form than a quilt.
 While there, make sure you pick up some of the country’s signature black pearls, harvested from the northern island of Manihiki, also known as “the island of pearls.”

-Despite the remote location, the Cook Islands are surprisingly accessible, with daily flights on Air New Zealand through Auckland.
 From Raratonga the archipelago’s other islands are easy to reach by boat (some of the larger islands are equipped with airports and can be reached within just a short flight).
 The smaller islands are mostly underdeveloped, lightly populated and offer a unique travel experience for adventurous travelers who enjoy roughing it and taking the road less traveled.